rocky-linux/documentation/docs/books/nvchad/nvchad_ui/builtin_plugins.md

 ## Conclusions and final thoughts

 There's a huge amount of work by the NvChad developers that must be acknowledged.
-They have created an integrated environment among all plugins which makes the user interface clean and professional.
+They have created an integrated environment among all plugins, making the user interface clean and professional.
 In addition, plugins that work *under the hood* allow for enhanced editing and other features.

-All of this means that ordinary users can have, in an instant, a basic IDE with which to start working, and an extensible configuration that can adapt to their needs..
+This means that ordinary users can instantly have a basic IDE with which to start working and an extensible configuration that can adapt to their needs.